 This all comes down to you really and how hard your cycling

-Indoor spin classes are great at really hitting the needle on the head when it comes to delivering an intensive, motivating, sweat-dripping cardio workout.
+Indoor cycling classes are great at really hitting the needle on the head when it comes to delivering an intensive, motivating, sweat-dripping cardio workout.

 It’s the environment you’re in.

-Surrounded by your peers, trying to keep up with the class, motivating rhythmic music and the shouts of the spin instructor directly in front of you.
+Surrounded by your peers, trying to keep up with the class, motivating rhythmic music and the shouts of the cycling instructor directly in front of you.

 These factors alone help you to push yourself past your own boundaries that you thought was your limit into new uncharted waters!